MichaelOrzel/fcc-product-landing-page/README.md

-# sherlock-product-landing-page
+# sherlock-holmes-appreciation

-Practice css grid/flex and using images with responsive &amp; accessible web design.
+Practice css flex/grid and using images with responsive &amp; accessible web design.
 Improve usage of rem/em.